 It is recognised that many countries in the world will have some law which the WA-Alliance could have registered under, but it was felt the USA best suited the needs of the WA-Alliance, especially for international monetary transactions.

 The WA-Summit Advisory Council had been a loose voluntary body, usually “based” in the country where the Chairman of the Advisory Council resided.
-With the WA-Alliance being registered as a Non-Profit Trade Association in the USA, it will have a “bed” with IAAP.
+With the WA-Alliance being registered as a Non-Profit Trade Association in the USA, it will have a stable base.
 However no single country (including the USA) will have control over the WA-Alliance.

 The WA-Alliance required funding to cover initial set-up and on-going costs, for example:

 Could there be a travel fund from the WA-Alliance to support those who could not otherwise attend the WA-Summit?

-This is a great idea and is something that the new WA-Alliance will try to work towards for the future.
+This is a great idea and is something that the new WA-Alliance Council will try to work towards for the future.
 The desire is that every country should be able to send at least one Delegate to every WA-Summit every two years.

 Will the change to the WA-Alliance impact on an individuals relationship with IAAP?